Prime Minister Office (PMO) gives clean chit to K.Siva Prasad, IAS

-Prime Minister, Mr. Narendra Modi who is known to maintain zero tolerance to mischief and corruption, equally emphasises on ensuring that honest and well intentioned officers are not harassed.
+Prime Minister, Mr. Narendra Modi who is known to maintain zero tolerance to mischief and corruption, equally emphasizes on ensuring that honest and well-intentioned officers are not harassed.
 As the case of K. Siva Prasad, IAS falls in the second category, PMO recently dropped all the charges against K.Siva Prasad, IAS after it was found that he was falsely implicated.

-The court observed that K.Siva Prasad, IAS who made all out effort to introduce a noval system to arrest the corrupt practices, which has completely halted the practice of mixing substandard bags with good quality of rice, has been charge sheeted and the remarks of CMD about integrity of K.Siva Prasad, IAS has virtually fallen to deaf years, said High Court in a detailed order.
+The court observed that K.Siva Prasad, IAS who made all-out effort to introduce a novel system to arrest the corrupt practices, which has completely halted the practice of mixing substandard bags with good quality of rice, has been charge sheeted and the remarks of CMD about integrity of K.Siva Prasad, IAS has virtually fallen on deaf ears, said High Court in a detailed order.

-The then CMD, FCI who appeared before CVC stated that, ” I was given to understand that the then MOS(Food) sought favours from Punjab and elsewhere all levels, which when refused at least by the senior levels led to the action that was taken.
+The then CMD, FCI who appeared before CVC stated that ” I was given to understand that the then MOS(Food) sought favors from Punjab and elsewhere all levels, which when refused at least by the senior levels led to the action that was taken.
 A note from him indicating irregularities at various places and dated 22.7.2005 is on record, which when countered effectively led to the escalation of the whole matter against K. Siva Prasad, IAS.
-This is corroborated by the speed with which action was taken, in a highly irregular manner by passing all rules and regulations of disciplinary proceedings and natural justice.
+This is corroborated by the speed with which action was taken, in a highly irregular manner bypassing all rules and regulations of disciplinary proceedings and natural justice.
 My dissent on the whole Govt.
-Process is on record which has been accepted and acknowledged by even the Hon’ble High Court of Punjab in the same matter and charges.
+A process is on record which has been accepted and acknowledged by even the Hon’ble High Court of Punjab in the same matter and charges.
 As CMD, therefore, I have no hesitation in saying that the whole case against K. Siva Prasad, IAS is totally malafide, baseless and without application of mind by the Government ”

 Based on the record and evidence, CVC categorically concluded that these charges are baseless and motivated and recommended for dropping of all charges.

-Its a known fact that PMO does 360 degrees review before any relief was given to any officer and it is believed that K. Siva Prasad, IAS cleared 360 degree assessment of PMO.
+It’s a known fact that PMO does 360 degrees review before any relief was given to an officer and it is believed that K. Siva Prasad, IAS cleared 360-degree assessment of PMO.

 Keeping all these facts, Prime Minister ordered dropping of charges.